List of Disenchantment characters: Queen Oona

-Oona (voiced by Tress MacNeille), is Zøg's second wife and the queen of Dreamland during season one.
-Oona is Darkmirian, a race of humanoid reptiles, and doesn't know much about humans.
-In episode six, "Swamp and Circumstance," Bean, Elfo, Luci, and the rest of the team from Dreamland visit Oona's hometown of Dankmire, where Oona was class clown in school, and, in an attempt to be kind, end up being disrespectful and are chased out the city gates by the leaders of the country.
+Oona (voiced by Tress MacNeille) is Zøg's second wife and the queen of Dreamland during season one.
+Oona is Dankmirian, a race of humanoid reptiles, and doesn't know much about humans.
+In episode six, "Swamp and Circumstance", Bean, Elfo, Luci, and the rest of the team from Dreamland visit Oona's hometown of Dankmire, where Oona was class clown in school, and, in an attempt to be kind, end up being disrespectful and are chased out the city gates by the leaders of the country.
 Oona is also believed by Zøg to be the cause of Dreamland's fall in the end of part one instead of Dagmar.

 In season two, Oona has a smaller part, and, after being thrown into the ocean by Dagmar who wants her dead, tries to warn Bean of Dagmar's betrayal.
 Bean does not hear her, and Oona is instead picked up by a band of pirates who are led by famed elf Leavo, who left Elfwood before Elfo and never came back.
 Oona convinces the pirates on the ship to be brave and actually raid other ships, and upon returning to Dreamland, she promptly divorces Zøg and sets off to captain the pirates in Leavo's absence when he decides to live in Elf Alley with the other elves.
 Oona returns in season two for Derek's wedding, which is eventually cancelled, and later helps Bean uncover the terrible secret about Odval's society.